 I immediately thought I could possibly translate that idea into a map of Minnesota.
 (I’m a sucker for state art.)

-Making an Embroidery Pattern Plan
+Making a Minnesota Embroidery Pattern Plan

 After some googling, I was able to find one project online that did something similar to what I wanted to do.
 They embroidered the state of Minnesota using rainbow colors, dividing the state into sections.

 I originally thought I might try to do the counties in Minnesota, but a quick look at the map made me realize there were WAY too many counties to do it that way.
-So, like the one other project I saw online, I decided to divide the state into sections of my own creation.
+So, like the one other project I saw online, I decided to divide the state into sections of my own creating.

 I also decided to choose colors in a calm, pretty color palette that fit the beach-inspired theme of my house.